Projects

 During my medical training and post-graduation, I had the opportunity to work closely with clinical supervisors across various surgical specialties, contributing to research in multiple domains:

-• Otolaryngology–Head & Neck Surgery: My clinical research journey began in medical school, where I led my MD thesis on the clinical characteristics of benign vocal fold lesions and the voice handicap index assessment of these laryngeal conditions.
+Otolaryngology–Head & Neck Surgery: My clinical research journey began in medical school, where I did my MD thesis on the clinical characteristics of benign vocal fold lesions and the voice handicap index assessment of these laryngeal conditions.

-• Colorectal Surgery: I contributed to data collection, analysis, and publication of a study investigating prognostic factors for disease recurrence and overall survival following curative colon cancer resection, based on a 10-year patient cohort.
-Additionally, I participated in research on surgical outcomes of encapsulated peritoneal sclerosis associated with peritoneal dialysis.
+Colorectal Surgery: I contributed to data collection, analysis, and publication of a study entitled investigating prognostic factors for disease recurrence and overall survival following curative colon cancer resection, based on a 10-year patient cohort.
+Additionally, I participated in a study on surgical outcomes of encapsulated peritoneal sclerosis associated with peritoneal dialysis.

-• Orthopedic Surgery: I collaborated with orthopedic surgeons to evaluate patient outcomes following total hip arthroplasty, total knee arthroplasty, and treatment for shoulder stiffness.
+Orthopedic Surgery: I collaborated with orthopedic surgeons to evaluate functional patient outcomes of total hip arthroplasty, impact of BMI on total knee arthroplasty outcomes, and treatment for shoulder stiffness.
 Additionally, I co-authored a case report on distant migration of a broken guide pin following femoral neck fixation, a rare but significant complication.

-• Radiology: In collaboration with interventional and diagnostic radiologists at the Advanced Diagnostic and Interventional Radiology Research Center at Tehran University of Medical Sciences, I worked on studies assessing prostatic artery embolization outcomes for benign prostatic hyperplasia, refining MRI protocols for endometriosis, and documenting a rare case of pulmonary metastasis of a giant cell tumor mimicking an arteriovenous malformation.
+Radiology: In collaboration with interventional and diagnostic radiologists at the Advanced Diagnostic and Interventional Radiology Research Center at Tehran University of Medical Sciences, I worked on studies assessing prostatic artery embolization outcomes for benign prostatic hyperplasia, diagnostic accuracy of MRI radiomics in predicting lymph node metastasis in prostate cancer, refining MRI protocols for endometriosis, and documenting a rare case of pulmonary metastasis of a giant cell tumor mimicking an arteriovenous malformation.

 Through these multidisciplinary collaborations, I gained comprehensive clinical research experience, contributing to high-impact studies that bridge clinical practice with scientific advancements.